decawas/cursle/README.md

 create a custom word list and put it in ./lang/<br />
 then create an entry in lang.json detailing the writingsystem and direction, the key for the entry must match the name of the file in ./lang/ <br/>
 then use the name of the file in ./lang/ as the input for the --lang argument

-## --daily might be out of sync

-Sometimes --daily is a few words behind New York Times, this happens because New York Times occasionally skips a word which is not accounted for automatically in cursle, If this is the case, increase the offset in lang.json